 Well you’re not alone!
 According to research from LinkedIn,

 With complex sales cycles typically encompassing multiple stages, resources, programmes and goals, it not surprising that over

 53% of marketers said that a lack of process/tools to measure success prevents them from using marketing analytics more in the decision-making process.

-Yes, Google Analytics can provide an overall picture of channel performance with anonymised aggregate data but how do you link this to your offline data and track leads across your wider sales funnel?
+Yes, Google Analytics can provide an overall picture of channel performance with anonymised aggregate data, but how do you link this to your offline data and track leads across your wider sales funnel to measure marketing ROI?

-I’d be lying if I said there was a clean-cut, no hassle way to achieve this, however, there are certainly platforms that can help you.
+I’d be lying if I said there was a clean-cut, no hassle way to justify spend, however, there are certainly platforms that can help you.

 Used in conjunction with multi-channel lead generation, Marketing Automation can act as a tool to align both online and offline channels, extract real-time statistics and measure ROI at different points along the customer journey.

 Sounds good, right?